Arie Luyendyk Jr. Revealed His Wife, Lauren Burnham, Suffered A Heartbreaking Miscarriage Recently

 Thanks to our friends at @starbucks we’re that couple with matching coffee mugs now ????
 (If you watched our stories you saw they sent us a V-Day gift) ????
 I have a lot of love for good coffee and relaxing mornings with this one, and with the White Chocolate #starbuckscreamers we can get the experience at-home.
 Head to the link in my bio to see the nearest grocery where you can buy yours! #ad

-Lauren Burnham and Arie Luyendyk decided to wait to tell their story, but they expressed how hard it was to keep it all quiet.
+Lauren and Arie decided to wait to tell their story, but they expressed how hard it was to keep it all quiet.

 “Trying to pretend like nothing is going on is really difficult.
 I feel like this is kind of the best way for us to tell the whole story,” Lauren said.

-It was just recently when Lauren and Arie talked about growing their family.
-They said that they had been planning on waiting a little longer to expand their family.
+It was just recently that Lauren and Arie talked about growing their family.
+They said that they had been planning on waiting a little longer to have more children.